Mathematical logic: 19th century

 In the middle of the nineteenth century, George Boole and then Augustus De Morgan presented systematic mathematical treatments of logic.
 Their work, building on work by algebraists such as George Peacock, extended the traditional Aristotelian doctrine of logic into a sufficient framework for the study of foundations of mathematics.
+In 1847, Vatroslav Bertić made substantial work on algebraization of logic, independently from Boole.
 Charles Sanders Peirce later built upon the work of Boole to develop a logical system for relations and quantifiers, which he published in several papers from 1870 to 1885.

 Gottlob Frege presented an independent development of logic with quantifiers in his Begriffsschrift, published in 1879, a work generally considered as marking a turning point in the history of logic.
 Frege's work remained obscure, however, until Bertrand Russell began to promote it near the turn of the century.
 The two-dimensional notation Frege developed was never widely adopted and is unused in contemporary texts.

 From 1890 to 1905, Ernst Schröder published Vorlesungen über die Algebra der Logik in three volumes.
 This work summarized and extended the work of Boole, De Morgan, and Peirce, and was a comprehensive reference to symbolic logic as it was understood at the end of the 19th century.